orgmycology/astropy_report/sections/consultant_recommendations.md

 ## Develop and visualize user-to-contributor pipelines

 All OSS projects tend to struggle with getting users across the threshold to being contributors.
-We encourage Astropy and its community manager to develop and visualize pathways to becoming a contributor so that newcomers and longtime users can easily see the steps they need to take to make contributions.
+We encourage Astropy and its community manager to develop and visualize pathways to becoming a contributor so that newcomers and long time users can easily see the steps they need to take to make contributions.
 This effort begins with identifying the common personas of existing community members.
 For example:

 * Novice user (e.g., students)
 * Engaged user (e.g., researchers who use Astropy in their work)